EnduranceCode/windows-setup-guide/1-fundamental-software.md

 # Setup guide for a development machine on Windows

 This file contains the **Fundamental Software** section of my [Setup guide for a development machine on Windows](https://github.com/EnduranceCode/windows-development-machine).
 The introduction to this guide as well as its full *Table of Contents* can be found on the [README.md](./README.md) file of this repository.
-The *Table of Contents* of this section is listed below.
+The *Table of Contents* of this section is shown below.

 ## Table of Contents